rangertaha/urlinsane/pkg/typo/README.md

-The technique of creating typosquatting domains by switching between singular and plural forms of words is often referred to as Singular-Plural Substitution or Singular-Plural Manipulation.
+The technique of creating typosquatting domains by switching between singular and plural forms of words are often referred to as Singular-Plural Substitution or Singular-Plural Manipulation.

 ## SingularPluraliseSubstitution